itsyashk/ME133b_gazebo_tworobots/README.md

 CTRL-C to quit
 ```

-**Important Notes**:
-- For WASD controls: 'w' is forward, 's' is backward, 'a' is turn left, and 'd' is turn right.
-- Focus on the appropriate terminal when controlling each robot.
+**Important**: Focus on the appropriate terminal when controlling each robot.

 ## Monitoring and Debugging